broadinstitute/depmap_omics/README.md

 each:
 - is contained in an jupyter notebook file
-- gets data from buckets,
+- gets data from Terra workspace's gcp buckets managed by Broad's Genomics Platform + DevOps,
-- updates the TSVs on Terra,
+- updates the sample TSVs on Terra with path to the files,
-- compute the results for each,
+- compute the results for each samples by running workflows,
-- QC them and do some more filtering,
+- download the results, post process them with additional local functions and QC them.
 - Uploads them to taiga.

 __data/__ contains important information used for processing